Collie

 Collie is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Collie's cultural diversity was found to be below average, with 88.8% of its population being citizens, 87.6% born in Australia, and 97.1% speaking English only at home.
-Christianity is the predominant religion in Collie, comprising 41.3% of people.
-Notably, the 'Other' category comprises 0.5% of Collie's population compared to 0.6% across Rest of WA.
+Collie was found to be below average in terms of cultural diversity, with 88.8% of its population being citizens, 87.6% born in Australia, and 97.1% speaking English only at home.
+The main religion in Collie is Christianity, which makes up 41.3% of people.
+However, the most apparent overrepresentation was in Other, which comprises 0.5% of the population, compared to 0.7% across Regional WA.

 Frequently Asked Questions - Diversity